authgear/authgear-server/docs/specs/authentication-flow-selection.md

 ### Flow Group

-By default configuration, flows with name `default` are used.
 Flow groups can be defined in the configuration to group multiple flow types together and thus allow initiating customized flows.

 For example, a project can have multiple login flow and signup flows.
 After defining the flow groups and allowlist, the client app can specify which flow group to use using `x_authentication_flow_group` in the [authentication request](/docs/specs/oidc.md#x_authentication_flow_group).

 ### Flow Allowlist

-Flow group only instructs default UI to use a specific group of flows.
+Flow group only instructs Auth UI to use a specific group of flows.
 To allow them to be used in custom UI, the flow group must be defined in the allowlist configuration.

 ## Flow Selection in Different UIs

 There are two types of UIs:
-- **Default UI**: The default UI provided by Authgear.
+- **Auth UI**: The UI provided by Authgear.
 - **Custom UI**: A custom UI that uses Authgear's Authflow API to initiate a flow.

 They have different behaviours when selecting authentication flows.

-### Default UI
+### Auth UI

-Default UI uses flow group for deriving allowed flows.
+Auth UI uses flow group for deriving allowed flows.

-Following table explains how authentication flow is selected in the default UI:
+Following table explains how authentication flow is selected in Auth UI:

 | Flow allowlist | Authorization Request | Behaviour |
 | --- | --- | --- |